-What is it like dating somebody with type one diabetes?
+What is it like dating someone with type 1 diabetes?

-What is it like dating somebody with type one diabetes?
+What is it like dating someone with type 1 diabetes?

-It’s not easy dating somebody with type one diabetes especially during a blood sugar swing.
+It’s not easy dating someone with type 1 diabetes especially during a blood sugar swing.
 You see, the difficulty in being diabetic is in the living, and how blood sugar changes you.

 I used to be the life of the party.
 There wasn’t something going on without me knowing about it.
 I had a fear of missing out so if I wasn’t feeling well, I’d find a way to microwave the pain away.

 The truth is, even then, I felt like shit deep below the surface.
-So I self-medicated with pills and potions — until my diagnosis found me.
+So I self-medicated with pills and potions — until my diabetes diagnosis found me.
 At that point, I’m into a serious relationship of two years.
 We started way before I knew how sick I really was.
 And after things came to a head, I realized my new life would be different.
+I realized that for my partner, dating a type 1 diabetic woman was not going to be plain sailing.

 Not because I wanted it to be but like I said, blood sugar changes you.
 My cheekbones are emaciated.
 I lost over 30 pounds in one month and at times, I want to rip my skin off — high blood sugar.
 I’m trying to concentrate, but instead, I become frustrated.
 I’m shaking.
 I’m trying to follow and focus —low blood sugar.
 I feel this piercing fault as I try to usher aside my clouded thought.